WA WOMEN’S HALL OF FAME

 The WA Women’s Hall of Fame was bolstered by the creation of a Roll of Honour in 2012, to formally acknowledge women who were no longer with us but whose efforts were critical to the State’s social and economic development.

 In 2013, women’s groups were celebrated with a landmark research project entitled “Women’s Business: Mapping Women’s Groups in Western Australia.”
 Women’s group have played an integral role in shaping Western Australia for more than 120 years.
 Whether small, medium or large, existing for a brief period or spanning decades, or designed as a social group or for political lobby, all have helped to make the State what it is today.

-To date, 198 extraordinary Western Australian women from all regions in this State, and from diverse educational, organisational and cultural backgrounds who have left their mark in our communities have been inducted into the WA Women’s Hall of Fame.
+To date, 247 inspiring Western Australian women from all regions in this State, and from diverse educational, organisational, and cultural backgrounds who have left their mark in our communities have been inducted into the WA Women’s Hall of Fame.
 Their achievements have encompassed through business, growing industries, leading movements, mentoring, building communities, fund-raising, working in science and research, the arts, child-care, volunteering, and providing positive role-models and encouragement to the young women of our future have been recognised.